 Act 120 Certification Information Sessions

 Information sessions are held at the Mercyhurst University Municipal Police Academy located in the Janet L. Miller Building at 5999 State Rt.
 89, North East, PA, 16428.
-Dates of information sessions can be found below.
-Courses begin on July 5, 2022.
+Dates of information sessions will be updated soon.